flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### SetDefaultPolicyVersion
-### Sets the specified version of the specified policy as the policy's default (operative) version.
+> Sets the specified version of the specified policy as the policy's default (operative) version.
 This action affects all certificates to which the policy is attached.
-To list the principals the policy is attached to, use the ListPrincipalPolicy API.
+To list the principals the policy is attached to, use the ListPrincipalPolicy API.<br/>

 #### Input Parameters
 * `policyName` - _required_